 2080 Century Park East.
 Suite 1701.
 Los Angeles.
 CA 90067

-At Los Angeles Sinus Institute, we house arguably one of the best sinus doctor Los Angeles has to offer.
-Board-certified Dr. Mani H Zadeh is a Otolaryngologist-Head and Neck Surgeon.
-Together him and our staff provide patients with unparalleled quality of care for nasal and sinus disorders.
+At LA Sinus Institute, we house arguably one of the top sinus doctor Los Angeles has to offer.
+As a board-certified Otolaryngologist-Head and Neck Surgeon, Dr. Mani H. Zadeh is an ear, nose and throat specialist.
+Together, Dr. Zadeh and his staff provide patients with unparalleled quality of care for nasal and sinus disorders.

 One of the best ways to diagnose sinus problems is with a CT (computed tomography) scan, also known as a CAT scan, a noninvasive, painless medical test that helps physicians diagnose and treat various medical conditions.
 CT scanners create 3 dimensional x-ray images of the sinus anatomy and thus provide physicians with valuable information for an accurate diagnosis.Learn More >>

 Diagnostic nasal endoscopy provides a safe and quick evaluation of the nasal passages using a nasal endoscope, a fiber-optic instrument used for examining the nasal cavity.
 The endoscope is slender, only 2.7-4.0 mm in diameter, and is passed easily through the nostril to allow a detailed examination of the nasal cavity and the sinuses.
 Dr. Zadeh may look directly through the endoscope or alternatively, a medical video camera can be attached to the endoscope, and the images may be viewed on a special video monitor.
 The patient may choose to view the images from his or her own examination.Learn More >>